microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Get-EntraUser.md

 Accept wildcard characters: False
 ```

-### -ObjectId
+### -UserId

-Specifies the ID (as a UserPrincipalName or ObjectId) of a user in Microsoft Entra ID.
+Specifies the ID (as a UserPrincipalName or UserId) of a user in Microsoft Entra ID.

 ```yaml
 Type: System.String